thephpleague/flysystem/v2/advanced/creating-an-adapter.md

 composer require --dev league/flysystem-adapter-test-utilities
 ```

-Once installed you can use the `League\Flysystem\AdapterTestUtilitiesFilesystemAdapterTestCase`
+Once installed you can use the `League\Flysystem\AdapterTestUtilities\FilesystemAdapterTestCase`
 class as your adapter test base-class.
 This will ensure you're covering a lot of
 test scenarios.